manishrana7/icet-manish/doc/userguide/source/advanced_topics/data_container.rst

 Updating data container
 -----------------------

-If you forgot to add an observer when running the MC simulation it can be applied after the fact, given that the trajectory is stored in the datacontainer.
-This is done via the ``apply_observer`` function.
-The datacontainer can then be rewritten to file using the ``write`` function.
+Normally :ref:`observers <observers>` are attached to an ensemble at the beginning of an MC simulation via the :func:`attach_observer
+<mchammer.ensembles.CanonicalEnsemble.attach_observer>` function.
+They can,
+however, also be applied after the fact via the :func:`apply_observer
+<mchammer.DataContainer.apply_observer>` function, provided the trajectory is
+available via a :class:`DataContainer <mchammer.DataContainer>` object.

 .. code-block:: python